Get To Know Serverless Architecture

 Amazon Aurora Serverless

-The preview for Amazon Aurora Serverless was launched in the last quarter of 2017.
+The preview for Amazon Aurora Serverless was launched in the end of 2017.
 It comes in two different editions compatible with both MySQL or PostgreSQL, but it is also compatible with other known systems like MariaDB, Oracle, etc. Amazon Aurora serverless database is fully-managed and automatically scales to up to 64 terabytes of database storage.

 Yet another Amazon service.
 DynamoDB is an entirely managed NoSQL database service able to provide predictable and high-speed performance with seamless scalability.
 With DynamoDB creating database tables is straightforward and you can store and retrieve any amounts of data, and it’s also able to serve any level or requested traffic.